 So, if you see yourself in the development process of apps, websites, and software or want to help companies to release them smoothly, DevOps job is exactly what your approach should be.
 Once acquainted with the aim, another big point is how to get noticed by recruiters and evaluated favorably.
 Here are the three key points that can help you get DevOps jobs:

 Generally, most of the DevOps pros in the industry are self-taught through conferences, courses, and online DevOps certification programs that are offered by Cognixia.
 So, they have an assumption that the certificates are sufficient enough to reflect their areas of expertise and often ignore to tailor their resume that would help them showcase their skills.
 It is always advisable to design a resume that includes a summary of qualifications and experiences.
 Highlight key skills listed in the job advertisement that resonates with you.

-- Smart job seekers should avoid sending same resume for multiple roles
+Smart job seekers should avoid sending the same resume for multiple roles

 Your resume is a way of expressing yourself in fewer words from the educational and professional viewpoint.
 Often candidates are tempted to follow “One Size Fits All” approach when it comes to applying to multiple different job roles.
 This approach might help in applying to a large number of job applications but certainly degrades the quality of each application.

 Avoid sending out the same old resume repeatedly- when applying to multiple roles.
 Instead, the approach should be adding relevant responsibilities and skills to your generic resume in order to reflect how your prior experiences have prepared you for each specific role.